NEXT BIG THING: Severe Storms Possible Thursday

 TIMING & SEVERE HAZARDS

-A complex of storms will move in after 1 PM.
+A complex of storms will move in around lunchtime.
 This will make for a messy afternoon and early evening with the chance for some very heavy downpours.
 Localized flooding will be a possibility.
-Although the severe weather chances are low, they are not zero.
-The main hazard will be damaging wind gusts in the 50-60 mph range.
+SPC has most of our area in a level 2 of 5 risk meaning scattered severe storms are possible.
+The main hazard will be damaging wind gusts in the 50-60 mph range, but we cannot rule out some hail and a brief tornado along the line.